1. IT Cosmetics CC+ Cream SPF 50+

 ~$15 | CC Cream | SPF 25 | 1 oz

-Neutrogena Clear Coverage is formulated specifically for acne-prone skin -- non-comedogenic, oil-free, and uses salicylic acid as both a coverage formula and an active treatment ingredient.
-It's the only CC cream here that simultaneously treats existing breakouts while covering them.
-The finish is matte and skin-like, and the medium coverage is the best of the drugstore picks for actual concealment.
+Neutrogena Clear Coverage is formulated specifically for acne-prone skin -- non-comedogenic, oil-free, and includes salicylic acid in the formula.
+It should still be treated as makeup, not as a standalone acne treatment.
+The finish is matte and skin-like, and the medium coverage is the strongest of the drugstore picks for concealment.

 If your skin is dry or normal, there are better picks here.
-But for oily, acne-prone skin that struggles with the idea of putting anything heavy on top of problem areas, Neutrogena's light salicylic acid formula in a matte CC base is genuinely smart formulation.
-It's also dermatologist-tested and available everywhere.
+But for oily, acne-prone skin that struggles with the idea of putting anything heavy on top of problem areas, Neutrogena's light salicylic acid formula in a matte CC base is a smart cosmetic option.
+It is also lightweight, widely available, and easy to replace.

 Pros

-• Contains salicylic acid -- treats while covering
+• Contains salicylic acid in a makeup formula

 • Non-comedogenic, oil-free formula